MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_export_import.md

 ## Export a Virtual Machine in Hyper-V Manager

-When creating an export of a virtual machine all associated files are bundled in the export.
+When creating an export of a virtual machine, all associated files are bundled in the export.
 This includes configuration files, hard drive files and also any existing checkpoint files.
 To create a virtual machine export:

 1. In Hyper-V Manager right click on the desired virtual machine and select **Export**.